ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

     return x_d, y_d, total_removed
 ```

 At this point, the validation accuracy went above 93%, so I stopped the improvements.
-The next step would've been
-to artifically create more data so that each label is represented with more or less equivalent number of points.
+The next step would've been to artifically create more data so that each label is represented with more or less equivalent number of points.
+Since the performance of the model was satisfactory, I left it as is.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.